Current Projects

 Negotiating Social Futures Seminar Series

 Professors Mi Shih and Kathe Newman received support from the Urban Studies Foundation for a series of events to bring global researchers in conversation about the politics of land and value and to provide training and support for early career faculty and students.
 More than 90 people attended a virtual paper conference in September 2021.
-A set of papers from that conference is under review at an academic journal.
 The team hosted a case study workshop in January 2022 and is hosting an-person case study conference in September 2022 at the Bloustein School.
-Following the conference, Professors Shih and Newman will submitting a book proposal to publish the collected case studies.
+Professors Shih and Newman wrote the introduction and edited a themed issue of Environment and Planning A: Economy and Space (September 2024, Volume 56, Issue 6) based on a set of papers from the conference.
+A book proposal has also been submitted to publish the collected case studies.

 Social-Future-Action-Grant